facebook/relay/website/graphql/Connections.md

 To enable backward pagination, two arguments are required.

- - `last` takes an positive integer.
+ - `last` takes a positive integer.
  - `before` takes the *cursor type* as described in the `cursor` field section.

 The server should use those two arguments to modify the edges returned by